896518640/speakflow/README.md

 > Powered by love!
 All source code is free and open-source.
 If you find it helpful, feel free to give a star to support!

 > [!TIP]
 > Paid services are officially launched!
-If you don’t want to do it yourself but want to remove TS or other modules, try the lazy package!
+If you don't want to do it yourself but want to remove TS or other modules, try the lazy package!
 [Click to check it out](https://github.com/un-pany/mobvue/issues/2)

 ## Usage